MarketMakerLite/polygon/README.md

 ### minute_stream.py
 This code streams aggregated minutely bars for all stocks available on Polygon.

-WIP: Built-in internet outage handling
+- WIP: Build internet outage handling